2020 Kansas elections

 Kansas state elections in 2020 were held on Tuesday, November 3, 2020.
-The deadline to register to vote was October 13th, 2020.
-Early voting began October 14th, 2020.
-Voters in Kansas are eligible to vote absentee and there are no special eligibility criteria for voting absentee.
+The deadline to register to vote was October 13, 2020.
+Early voting began October 14, 2020.
+Voters in Kansas are eligible to vote absentee, and there are no special eligibility criteria for doing so.
 Absentee ballots must be returned and received (in person or via mail) before November 2, 2020.

 Federal offices

 President of the United States

-Kansas had 6 electoral votes in the Electoral College.
+Kansas has six electoral votes in the Electoral College.
 Nominees for the presidential election included Republican Donald Trump, Democrat Joe Biden, and Libertarian Jo Jorgensen.
-Republican Donald Trump won all the electoral votes with 56% of the popular vote.
+Republican Donald Trump won all the electoral votes, with 56% of the popular vote.

 United States Senate

 Kansas voted to replace retiring incumbent Republican Pat Roberts.
 Democrat Barbara Bollier, Republican Roger Marshall, and Libertarian Jason Buckley ran for this position in the general election.
 Republican Roger Marshall won with 53% of the vote.

 United States House of Representatives

 Kansas voters voted for four U.S. Representatives, one from each of the state's four congressional districts.
 3 Republicans and 1 Democrat were returned.
 No seats changed hands.